ibm-watson-data-lab/simple-search-service/internal-api-reference.md

  * `name`: any unique string
  * `type`: "`string`" || "`number`" || "`boolean`" || "`arrayofstrings`"  (case sensitive)
  * `facet`: `true` or `false`
+ * `example`: any string representing a valid value for the field

 Return codes and responses: